Table of Contents

 Raven Internet Marketing Tools

 If you are considering licensing an SEO software tool, this report will help you decide whether or not you need to.
-The report has been updated since its original publication in July 2012 to include the latest industry statistics, developing market trends, and new vendor profiles and product updates.
+The report has been updated since its last publication in May 2013 to include the latest industry statistics, developing market trends, and new vendor profiles and product updates.

 With hundreds, thousands, tens of thousands, and even millions of pages, sites, and keywords to manage and optimize, enterprise SEO has become increasingly complicated and time-consuming.
 Using an enterprise SEO software platform can increase efficiency and productivity while reducing the time and errors involved in managing organic search campaigns.
 More specifically, automating SEO through a toolset or platform can provide the following benefits: